-On the initial Application Form, one referee must be nominated by the candidate from the last position (if any) in which s/he was working with children or young people.
+On your online application form, one referee must be nominated by the candidate from the last position (if any) in which s/he was working with children or young people.
 If there is a gap in a candidate's employment history, this should be briefly explained on the application form.
 All candidates who are successful, and offered a place on the course, will be subject to an Enhanced Disclosure Check.